Back to the Planet: Members

 Outside of BTTP, Fil Planet has written and recorded a solo album, and is now the lead singer of the South East London band, Monkeyrush.
-Guy Mcaffer aka The Geezer is also a record producer on the London acid techno scene, and has written the album, Ave Some of That You Wankers.
+Guy Mcaffer a.k.a.
+The Geezer is also a record producer on the London acid techno scene, and has written the album, Ave Some of That You Wankers.
 He and Carl Hendrickse have worked together producing acid techno under the name Audio Pancake.
 He also owns the record label RAW, plays the organ in The Birds of Prey, and guitar in the punk band Dog Shite.
 In addition, Fraggle is the lead guitarist of the punk band The Skraelings.
 Henry Cullen went on to become D.A.V.E the Drummer a techno producer and DJ and owner of Hydraulix records.
 Carl also produces and DJ's drum&bass under the name DJTrashman.